dgrabla/birthday-greetings/README.md

 Use the free CI github minutes to schedule this script every day and send notifications to an slack channel

-For that, *fork this project as a private repo on your github account*, change the csv database file db.csv with your data, change the notification messages if you want and add the required secrets to send notifications.
+For that, *fork this project as a private repo on your github account*, or *clone the repo and upload it on your name*, change the csv database file db.csv with your data, activate the workflows (disabled by default on the forks) and add the required secrets to send Slack notifications.

+You can change the schedule when the event fires on the workflow file.
 You can also fire it manually by clicking the run workflow button:
 ![image](https://user-images.githubusercontent.com/1942073/152421450-f342d5d8-f4aa-4c7e-85aa-927f84821d8d.png)

 ### Set up slack notifications